-CollegeChoice Advisor is a Section 529 plan offered by the Indiana Education Savings Authority and managed by Ascensus Broker Dealer Services, Inc. CollegeChoice Advisor is designed to help individuals and families save for college in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.
+CollegeChoice Advisor is a Section 529 plan offered by the Indiana Education Savings Authority and managed by Ascensus Broker Dealer Services, LLC.
+CollegeChoice Advisor is designed to help individuals and families save for college in a tax-advantaged way and offers valuable advantages including tax-deferred growth, generous contribution limits, attractive investment options, and professional investment management.
 CollegeChoice Advisor is offered only through financial advisors.

 When you enroll in CollegeChoice Advisor you choose to invest in one or more of 18 different investment options, including Year of Enrollment Portfolios, Individual Portfolios, and a Savings Portfolio, based upon your investing preferences and risk tolerance.
 All of the contributions made to your Account grow tax-deferred and the distributions are federally and Indiana state tax-free if used for qualified expenses.1

 Eligible expenses can include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during any academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.

 CollegeChoice Advisor Investment options are managed by: American Funds; The Boston Company Asset Management, LLC; BlackRock Institutional Trust Company, N.A; BlackRock Advisors, Diamond Hill Capital Management, Inc; NexBank, Pacific Investment Management Company LLC (PIMCO), T. Rowe Price, and Vanguard.